-Committee Searches For School Land
+Committee searches for school land

-FARMINGTON -- Farmington School District has appointed a Land Committee to look for property for a new elementary school, according to Jon Laffoon, superintendent of schools.
+FARMINGTON -- The School District has appointed a Land Committee to look for property for a new elementary school, according to Jon Laffoon, superintendent of schools.

 The committee is chaired by Assistant Superintendent Stephanie Pinkerton.
 Members are Bleaux Barnes, who is a contractor and former school board member; Williams' Principal Kara Gardenhire; classroom teacher April Byrd; and school board member Jeff Oxford, who also is in real estate.